jackoalan/PSPL/README.md

 PSPL is designed to be adaptable beyond what it brings built-in.
-*Markdown primary-level headings* serve as *extension routers* where the underlying lines are dispatched to individual toolchain-extenion codebases.
-A **C API** is available to *hook* into these PSPL invocations, effectively extending the language (using its constructs).
+*Markdown primary-level headings* serve as *extension routers* where the underlying lines are dispatched to individual toolchain-extension codebases.
+A **C Developer API** is available to *hook* into these PSPL invocations, effectively extending the language (using its constructs).